Vivo Apex 2019 Concept Phone With 5G Support, 'Super Unibody' Design Unveiled

-Vivo has released its Apex 2019 concept phone after teasing it for a while, and the smartphone comes with no ports, no physical buttons, and well, no selfie camera.
-The Vivo Apex 2019 is expected to be on display at MWC 2019, and while this phone is just a concept, something similar or inspired by it can be expected to launch later in the year.
-The Vivo Apex 2019 is seen to sport an all-display design without a notch or a punch-hole, a dual camera setup at the back, and connecting pins at the rear end for charging and transferring of data.
-The unveiling follows the Meizu Zero, which also featured no physical buttons or ports.
+Vivo has unveiled its Apex 2019 concept phone after teasing it for a while, and it comes with no ports, no physical buttons, and well, no selfie camera.
+The Vivo Apex 2019 is likely to be on display at MWC 2019, and while this phone is just a concept, something similar or inspired by may be launched later in the year, similar to what the company did with Vivo Apex.
+The Vivo Apex 2019 sports an all-display design without a notch or a punch-hole and packs a dual camera setup at the back, and connecting pins at the rear end for charging and transferring of data.
+Today's Vivo Apex 2019 introduction follows the Meizu Zero announcement, which too has no physical buttons or ports.
+There is no word on the availability of Meizu Zero as well.

 As is the case with a concept phone, there is no release date, and there may never be.
 The pricing, obviously also doesn't come to play here, and the company has only listed a few specifications for the user to get a general sense of what Vivo wants to achieve with this handset.
 The biggest focus is the radical design the Vivo Apex 2019 sports, and it looks to set the trend for the year ahead.